turtir-ai/kairos-context-keeper/README.md

 pip install -r requirements.txt

 # Run all services with Docker (Recommended)
-# This will start the Kairos Daemon, Neo4j, ChromaDB, and monitoring stack
+# This will start the Kairos Daemon, databases, and monitoring stack
 docker-compose up -d

 # Start and interact with the Kairos supervisor
 kairos start
 ```

-> For detailed setup instructions and configuration options, please see the [docs/](docs/) directory.
+For detailed setup instructions and configuration options, please see the [docs/](docs/) directory.

 ## 📈 Roadmap